-What Is MTA-STS and How to Set It Up (with TLS-RPT)
+What Is MTA-STS?
+How to Set Up MTA-STS (with TLS-RPT)

-MTA-STS (Mail Transfer Agent Strict Transport Security) lets domains require TLS encryption and valid certificates for SMTP delivery, reducing downgrade/MITM risk and limiting delivery to trusted MX hosts.
+MTA-STS (Mail Transfer Agent Strict Transport Security) allows domains to require TLS encryption and valid certificates for SMTP delivery, reducing downgrade/MITM risk and limiting delivery to trusted MX hosts.

 Test your MTA-STS now →